ekataglobal/solrcloud_manager/README.md

 Issues:
 =======

-The collections API currently has several issues.
+As of Solr 4.9, The collections API currently has several issues.
-This tool currently works around some of them, marked (w)
+This tool protects you from some of them, marked (w)

 Collections API Issues: